CycloneDX/cyclonedx-property-taxonomy/README.md

 - **Namespace** (_optional_): an identifier that scopes or categorizes the property.
 - **Name** (_required_): the actual key or label for the property.

-When a namespace is present it is separated from the name by a single colon (":").
+When a namespace is present it is separated from the name by a single colon.
-A namespace is a hierarchical collection of segments separated by colons (":").
-The first segment is the Top Level Namespace and subsequent segments refine the hierarchy.
+A namespace is a hierarchical sequence of segments separated by colons.
+The first segment is the top-level namespace; subsequent segments are sub-namespaces.

+Names and namespace segments MUST NOT contain ":".
 The only characters that SHALL be used in official property namespace segments and names are alphanumerical characters, "-", "_" and " " from the US ASCII character set.
-Names and namespace segments MUST NOT contain a colon (":").

 Namespaces SHOULD be lower case.
 Names MAY use upper case.